Complex vs convex Morse functions and geodesic open books: Equivalence of open books

 \begin{definition} Suppose that $P$ is an admissible divide on a closed and oriented surface $\S$ which is equipped with a Riemannian metric and let $f: \S \to \R$ be an ordered Morse function adapted to $P$.
-Then \begin{itemize}
+Then let $\overline{\ob}_1$ (resp. $\ob_1$) denote the A'Campo-Ishikawa open book for $ST\S$ (resp. $ST^*\S$), and $\ob_2$ denote the Giroux open book for $V(\S)$.
+Suppose further that $P$ is {\em convex} with respect to the metric on $\S$.
+Let $\overline{\ob}_3$ denote the geodesic open book for $ST\S$ induced by the geodesic flow, whose pages are {\em negative} Birkhoff cross sections, and let $\ob_3$ denote the corresponding \red{cogeodesic} open book for $ST^*\S$, whose pages are {\em positive} Birkhoff cross sections. \end{definition}